 Continuing Education Credit Information

-This seminar is open to the public and offers 6.5 PDHs to professional engineers and 6.5 HSW continuing education hours to architects in all states.
+This live lecture presentation is open to the public and offers 6.5 CPD (PDHs) to professional engineers and 6.5 PDHs to professional surveyors, as well as 6.5 HSW contact/continuing education hours to architects and landscape architects in most states, including Ohio.
 Educators and courses are not subject to preapproval in Ohio.

 |Online Tuition (pre-registration):